Words Rule | EL Education Curriculum

 “Who would like to share what they noticed about these words?” (/ə/ sound spelled with “o” before “m,” “n,” “v,” and “th”; spelled with “e” at end of word as “en” ending)

 9. Teacher says: “Yes!
 When we hear the schwa sound before ‘m,’ ‘n,’ ‘v,’ and ‘th,’ it is spelled with ‘o.’
-When we hear the schwa at the end of words with ‘n,’ it is spelled with ‘e.’
-You’ll notice the sound in that ‘en’ ending is slightly different as well.
-It sounds close to the /i/ sound, doesn’t it?”
+Instead of its long or short sound, the o makes a schwa sound similar to a u.
+When we hear the schwa in the second syllable before an ‘n,’ it is spelled with ‘e.’
+Listen for the vowel sound in the second syllable of ‘garden’.
+Instead of its long or short sound, the e makes a schwa sound similar to an i.”

 10. Teacher says: “Let’s put these words into two groups: schwa sound spelled with ‘e’ and schwa sound spelled with ‘o.’
 I’ll read the word, then we will decide where to write it on this T-chart.
 The first word is ‘brother.’
 Think of where you hear the schwa sound to identify the spelling with ‘e’ or ‘o.’”